m-labs/artiq/doc/manual/installing.rst

         Executing booted program.
         ARTIQ runtime built <date/time>

 The communication parameters are 115200 8-N-1.
+Ensure that your user has access to the serial device (``sudo adduser $USER dialout`` assuming standard setup).

 .. _installing-the-host-side-software: